 Represents the weighted-average exercise price of outstanding options.
-Includes 463,491 shares of common stock available for issuance under the 2016 Plan and 100,000 shares of common stock available for issuance under our Employee Stock Purchase Plan.
-This amount does not include any additional shares that may become available for future issuance under the 2016 Plan on the Employee Stock Purchase Plan purchase verses under such plans on January 1 of each of our calendar years pursuant to their terms.
-There were no offering periods in effect under our Employee Stock Purchase Plan as of December 31, 2018.
+Includes 400.977 shares of common stock available for issuance under the 2016 Plan and 185.897 shares of common stock available for issuance under our Employee Stock Purchase Plan; approximates of common sock available for instance under the 2016 Plan or the Employee Stock Purchase Plan pursuant to the automatic increases to the share reserves under such plans on January 1 shares that may become available for future issuance under the 2016 Plan or the Employee Stock Purchase Plan pursuant to the automatic increases to the share reserves under such plans on January 1 of each year pursuant to their terms.